List of The Bold and the Beautiful characters introduced in the 2010s: Carter Walton

-Reception

 In 2020, Candace Young and Charlie Mason from Soaps She Knows put Carter on their list of Daytime's Most Important African-American Characters, commenting that "Much more than TV's sexiest wedding officiant, Lawrence Saint-Victor's Forrester Creations exec is the rare good guy who just wants to settle down… usually with a woman who already has a guy that she's either kinda married to or sorta with.
 It's like that."